CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description identifies a clear domain (PostgreSQL/Supabase) and lists relevant capability areas, but remains at a category level rather than specifying concrete actions.
 The biggest weakness is the complete absence of a 'Use when...' clause, which is critical for Claude to know when to select this skill from a pool of many.
-The trigger terms are reasonable but could be expanded with common user phrasings.
+The Supabase mention adds some distinctiveness but the description would benefit significantly from explicit trigger guidance and more specific action verbs.

 Suggestions

-Add an explicit 'Use when...' clause, e.g., 'Use when the user asks about PostgreSQL queries, Supabase database setup, SQL performance issues, or database security policies.'
+Add an explicit 'Use when...' clause, e.g., 'Use when the user asks about PostgreSQL queries, Supabase database setup, slow query performance, or database schema design.'

-Include more natural trigger term variations such as 'postgres', 'SQL', 'slow queries', 'RLS', 'row level security', 'database performance', 'migrations'.
+Include more natural trigger terms users would say, such as 'postgres', 'SQL', 'slow queries', 'RLS', 'row level security', 'database performance', 'migrations', 'db'.

-Make capabilities more concrete by listing specific actions, e.g., 'Writes optimized SQL queries, designs normalized schemas, creates indexes for performance, implements Row Level Security (RLS) policies.'
+Replace category-level descriptions with concrete actions, e.g., 'Writes optimized SQL queries, designs normalized schemas, creates indexes for performance, and implements Row Level Security policies.'

 DimensionReasoningScore